software-2021-09-02-15-38-08-utc

 1. A Vanilla-type LSP.
 It is a standard LSP, configured on the ingress router and signaled by RSVP.

-2. A delegated LSP is configured on the ingress router but then delegated to the controller.
-The controller is authorized to make changes to this LSP.
+2. A delegated LSP is configured on the ingress router and then delegated to the controller, who is authorized to change this LSP.

 3. The controller initiates the third LSP via a human GUI or Northbound API operation.